c2lang/documentation/documentation/docs/development/current_status.md

 C generator | 95% | some corner cases still need to be implemented IR generator | 5% | basically only *Hello World* works (functions, strings, function calls)

-So the short status would be that for playing around with the language using the C-generation back-end, it's pretty usable.
+So the short status would be that for playing around with the language using the C-generating back-end, it's pretty usable.